Learning Module

 Comprehending the argument

-1. According to the video, one reason that social relationships are powerful influences on our habit formation is that
+1. According to the video, which one of the following reasons explains that social relationships are powerful influences on our habit formation?

 Correct!
 Wrong!